glaucidium (little owl) gnoma (dwarf, pygmy)

 It was tiny, about the size of a bluebird.
 It was brown and white, with white spots on its brown chest and brown streaks on its white belly.
 It’s eyes were yellow.
 It had prominent white eyebrows which gave it an angry look.
 We could see a couple of yellow toes, which were huge for a bird that size.
 Its long, thin tail was dark with thin white stripes.

 Northern Pygmy-Owls are often active in the daytime, but they sit on interior branches in evergreens and so are not easy to see.
-I knew they were around—I hoped I lucked on one sometime.
+I knew they were around—I hoped I would luck on one sometime.
 When I first realized what it was, I got a little giddy.
 I climbed a couple feet up-slope to get this photo without the view-blocking branch.